-A decision by a panel appointed under section 238(6) sets a precedent which is binding on future WCAT panels, unless [s.
-250(3)]:
+A decision by a panel appointed under section 238(6) sets a precedent which is binding on future WCAT panels, unless [ss.
+250(3) and (3.1)]:

-- the specific circumstances of the matter under appeal are clearly distinguishable from the circumstances in the panel's decision; or, - b) subsequent to the panel's decision, a policy of the board of directors relied upon in the panel's decision is repealed, replaced or revised.
+- the specific circumstances of the matter under appeal are clearly distinguishable from the circumstances in the panel's decision, - b) subsequent to the panel's decision, a policy of the board of directors relied upon in the panel's decision is repealed, replaced or revised, or - c) the prior decision has been overruled under section 250(3.1).